Cost of Shoulder Arthroscopy in Gurgaon

 During middle age, the knee joint begins to show signs of wear and reduced regenerative capacity.
 Cartilage decreases, muscle strength may decline, and cumulative stress from daily activities starts to manifest as pain or stiffness.

-Common in Middle Age
+Common Causes of Knee Pain in Middle Age

 1. Early Osteoarthritis (OA)